-The game pits you as Nick Vrenna, wrongly imprisoned in a facility where the staff perform ridiculously unethical experiments on the inmates.
+Players control Nick Vrenna, wrongly imprisoned in a facility where the staff perform ridiculously unethical experiments on the inmates.
 Abuse is the nickname of the effects of one particularly nasty experiment that goes awry, and Nick is one of the few who is not affected by the aggressive mutation.
 Naturally, it's up to Nick to destroy every living source of the mutation and escape from prison with the same broad stroke.
 There are rumors that the original story involved aliens but was changed for unknown reasons during the production process - it's not an unsubstantiated rumor, as many of the 'mutants' do look more alien than human in nature, but for a game that excels at blowing stuff up, the underlying plot is secondary in nature.

 Glancing at a screen shot, Abuse looks like a Contra clone.
-Playing Abuse makes it plainly obvious that the two games play nothing alike - it controls like a FPS in that the arrow keys handle movement and the mouse aims and fires your gun.
-Levels are designed to take advantage of that fact, as enemies come from every different direction and there are quite a few segments that pit you against a horde of oncoming aliens and your only hope of survival is to shoot while running away in the opposite direction.
+Playing Abuse makes it plainly obvious that the two games play nothing alike - it controls like a FPS in that the arrow keys handle movement and the mouse aims and shoots.
+Levels are designed to take advantage of that fact, as enemies come from every different direction and there are quite a few segments that pit the player against a horde of oncoming aliens and the only hope of survival is to shoot while running away in the opposite direction.

 The weapons have a bit of FPS influence and use rudimentary physics.
-Your starting weapon is a laser pistol, which has unlimited ammo.
-Other weapons are picked up as power-ups, a la Contra, but you can freely switch between them with the number keys if you wish to conserve ammunition.
+The starting weapon is a laser pistol, which has unlimited ammo.
+Other weapons are picked up as power-ups, a la Contra, but players can freely switch between them with the number keys.
 Most prominent of these are the explosive weapons - the grenade launcher fires in an arc and takes some practice to aim with any degree of proficiency.
-The rocket launcher, which you acquire later in the game, however, is much more point and click, and its impact will burst mutants into (surprisingly non-bloody) chunks.
+The rocket launcher, which players acquire later in the game, however, is much more point and click, and its impact will burst mutants into chunks.

-The game is saved via wall panels that act like switches, so unless you forget to save death doesn't start you back at the very beginning of the game.
-Death can also be postponed by picking up health power-ups and shields, which are very handy when pitted against enemies that like to lob explosives in your direction.
+The game is saved via wall panels that act like switches.
+Death can also be postponed by picking up health power-ups and shields, which are very handy when pitted against enemies that throw explosives.